ReisRx/cg-21-22/README.md

 # Computer Graphics

-In this course, we were asked to develop some skills and use the OpenGL API in Python.
-Since me and my coworkers wanted a challenge, we did it in C++.
+In this course, me and my coworkers were asked to develop some skills and use the OpenGL API in Python.
+Since we wanted a challenge, we did it in C++.
+To aid us through the course, we used the [LearnOpenGL](https://learnopengl.com/) book.

+## How to navigate through the repo

+Inside the 'src' folder are folders of each lab with the respective code and instructions All labs used 'include' and 'lib' files.
+These are in the 'libs' folder.

 ## Labs